 How Does Brad Bourne's Compensation Compare With Similar Sized Companies?

 Our data indicates that Firan Technology Group Corporation is worth CA$81m, and total annual CEO compensation was reported as CA$440k for the year to November 2018.
 While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at CA$338k.
 We examined a group of similar sized companies, with market capitalizations of below CA$261m.
 The median CEO total compensation in that group is CA$179k.

 Thus we can conclude that Brad Bourne receives more in total compensation than the median of a group of companies in the same market, and of similar size to Firan Technology Group Corporation.
 However, this doesn't necessarily mean the pay is too high.
 We can get a better idea of how generous the pay is by looking at the performance of the underlying business.

 You can see a visual representation of the CEO compensation at Firan Technology Group, below.

 On average over the last three years, Firan Technology Group Corporation has shrunk earnings per share by 32% each year (measured with a line of best fit).
 Its revenue is up 9.0% over last year.

 Sadly for shareholders, earnings per share are actually down, over three years.
 The modest increase in revenue in the last year isn't enough to make me overlook the disappointing change in earnings per share.
 It's hard to argue the company is firing on all cylinders, so shareholders might be averse to high CEO remuneration.
 Shareholders might be interested in this free visualization of analyst forecasts.

-Does Firan Technology Group Have A Good ROCE?
+Has Firan Technology Group Corporation Been A Good Investment?

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.